 Personally, I can’t get enough of New Zealand.
-The Maori culture, the epic landscapes, and the friendly people are all huge draws.
-Which is why I am moving there soon.
+I’m fascinated by the Maori culture, enthralled by the larger-than-life landscapes, and charmed by the scenic small town.

 New Zealand has many points of interest that make the country a hotspot for travelers.